Adopting a child is a positive and exciting time. It is also a time when information and support is needed and questions may arise.

 • have worked for your employer continuously for at least 26 weeks by the week you were matched with a child;

-• earn at least the Lower Earning Limit for National Insurance purposes, which is £120 a week (gross as at April 2020);
+• earn at least the lower earning limit for national insurance purposes, which is £123 a week gross as at April 2024;

-• the ‘official notification’ that you are allowed to adopt as well as the estimated date when the child arrives in the UK;
+• the ‘official notification’ that you are allowed to adopt as well as the estimated date when the child will arrive in the UK;

 • the actual date the child arrives in the UK;

-• how much leave you want and you start date
+• how much leave you want and your start date.

-Your employer must inform you within 7 days if they believe you are not eligible, using form SAP1.
+Your employer must inform you within seven days if they believe you are not eligible using form SAP1.
 There may be assistance available through your local council instead.

 Keeping in touch